MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/migrate-to-windows-app-sdk-ovw.md

 # Migrate from UWP to the Windows App SDK

-To migrate your app from UWP to the Windows App SDK, the UI code likely needs just a few namespace changes while much of the platform code can stay the same.
+To migrate your app from the [Universal Windows Platform](/windows/uwp/) (UWP) to the Windows App SDK, your UI code likely needs just a few namespace changes, while much of your platform code can stay the same.
+You'll need to adjust some code due to differences between UWP apps and desktop apps.
+But we expect that for most apps (depending on codebase size, of course), migration will take on the order of days rather than weeks.

 > [!NOTE]
-> There's no need to migrate your project if the functionality currently supported by the [Universal Windows Platform (UWP)](/windows/uwp/) is sufficient as [WinUI 2](../../winui/winui2/index.md), and the [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-sdk/), support UWP project types.
+> If you're happy with the current functionality of the UWP platform and your UWP app, then there's no need to migrate your project.
+[WinUI 2](../../winui/winui2/index.md) and the [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-sdk/) continue to support UWP project types.

-Even though you might need to adjust some code due to differences between desktop apps and UWP apps, migrating most apps requires just a few steps.
+Below are the steps, at a high level, for migrating manually.
+But see the following section for info about using the [.NET Upgrade Assistant tool](#migrating-by-using-the-net-upgrade-assistant-tool)).

-1. [Create your first WinUI 3 (Windows App SDK) project packaged desktop project](../../winui/winui3/create-your-first-winui3-app.md) (this could go into your app's existing solution).
+1. Create a new WinUI 3 packaged desktop project (see [Create your first WinUI 3 project](../../winui/winui3/create-your-first-winui3-app.md)).
+That could go into your project's existing solution.
 2. Copy your XAML/UI code.
 In many cases you can simply change namespaces (for example, **Windows.UI.\*** to **Microsoft.UI.\***).
 3. Copy your app logic code.
 Some APIs need tweaks, such as **Popup**, **Picker**s, and **SecondaryTile**s.

+For full details, see the topics in the table below.
+They describe and demonstrate how to manually migrate your Universal Windows Platform (UWP) application to the Windows App SDK.

-Take particular note of [What's supported when migrating from UWP to WinUI 3](what-is-supported.md), which describes any functionality that's not yet supported in WinUI 3 and the Windows App SDK.
-If your app needs any of those features/libraries, you might want to consider postponing migration.
+Take particular note of [What's supported when migrating from UWP to WinUI 3](./what-is-supported.md), which describes any functionality that's not yet supported in WinUI 3 and the Windows App SDK.
+If your app needs any of those features/libraries, then you might want to consider postponing migration.

 > [!NOTE]
-> If your UWP source code is written in C++/CX, you will need to port that code (see [Move to C++/WinRT from C++/CX](/windows/uwp/cpp-and-winrt-apis/move-to-winrt-from-cx)).
+> If your UWP app's source code is written in C++/CX, then also see [Move to C++/WinRT from C++/CX](/windows/uwp/cpp-and-winrt-apis/move-to-winrt-from-cx).

 ## Migrating by using the .NET Upgrade Assistant tool